Online Suboxone treatment for Ohio residents

 Virtual Doctor’s Appointments

-All of our affiliated clinician visits are online and hosted through our HIPAA-compliant app.
-Like any doctor’s appointment, our affiliated providers will check in with you and monitor your health throughout your treatment.
-The only difference is that it is all online.
+All our clinician visits are online and hosted through our secure app.
+Your provider will check in with you and monitor your health throughout your treatment.

 Group meetings